loris-imageserver/loris/doc/deployment.md

    * under `[handler_err]` and `[handler_out]` set args to reflect the correct log dir, .e.g. something like `args=('/var/log/loris/loris.err', 'midnight', 1, 14)`
    * you may want to adjust levels as well

-1. Adjust `resolver.py`.
-It depends what you're going to do here (see `README`), but with the default you're going to at least need to change the `SRC_IMG_ROOT` constant.

 1. Update your Apache VirtualHost:

 ```